Tipner West: Don’t Cross the Line

 Protected sites like these cannot be damaged or destroyed unless there are truly exceptional circumstances.
 In the case of the SPA and Ramsar site (the highest tier of protection in this country), whoever is promoting the damaging scheme (in this case the Council) must be able to demonstrate that there are no feasible alternative solutions that would be less damaging to the protected sites, and that there are “imperative reasons of overriding public interest” (IROPI) for the proposal to go ahead.
 The Government would have the final say on that, and if they felt a satisfactory case had been made, then the Council would still have to put in place compensatory measures (in this case replacement mudflat and coastal meadow, significantly greater than the area damaged).

-It is clear that these are very strict tests, and as such a successful case has never been made in England to allow housing to be built directly on such a heavily protected site for nature.
-Therefore, this development could set an extremely dangerous precedent for building many more houses over protected sites nationally.
+It is clear that these are very strict tests, and as such a successful case has never been made in England to allow this type of development (housing in particular) to be built directly on such a heavily protected site for nature.
+Therefore, this development could set an extremely dangerous precedent for building over many more protected sites nationally.
 If an area with the highest level of protection for wildlife can be destroyed and built upon for this type of development, nowhere will be safe for nature anymore.

 What is protected for wildlife at Tipner West and what isn’t?

-In the southern corner of Tipner West, below the firing range, 3.5ha of coastal meadow is protected as part of the Portsmouth Harbour Site of Special Scientific Interest (SSSI), Special Protection Area (SPA) and Ramsar Site due to its importance as a high tide roost for wintering waders such as brent geese, curlew and dunlin.
+In the southern corner of Tipner West, below the firing range, approximately 3.5ha of coastal meadow is protected as part of the Portsmouth Harbour Site of Special Scientific Interest (SSSI), Special Protection Area (SPA) and Ramsar Site due to its historic importance as a high tide roost for wintering waders.

-Surrounding the whole peninsula, the mudflats around Tipner West are also protected as part of Portsmouth Harbour, Site of Special Scientific Interest (SSSI), Special Protection Area (SPA) and Ramsar site.
+Surrounding the whole peninsula, the mudflats and other marine habitats around Tipner West are also protected as part of Portsmouth Harbour, Site of Special Scientific Interest (SSSI), Special Protection Area (SPA) and Ramsar site.
 Together the protected Solent sites support 30% of the UK population of dark-bellied brent geese who migrate every winter from Siberia to feed on our mudflats.

 What is a Local Plan and why does it matter for Tipner West?

 Local Plans are where the big decisions on planning for the future of communities and land are made.
-This includes deciding the future of cities, towns and villages, where new development should be built and which areas should be protected from development or enhanced for nature.
+This includes deciding the future of cities, towns and villages, where new development should be built, as well as setting out policies for protecting and enhancing nature.

 If plans that build over protected nature sites at Tipner West are included in the final adopted Local Plan, it makes it much harder for us to challenge the proposals later on as the principle of development will have been agreed and the Council will be committed to delivering it to reach their overall development needs.